 But Princess Maquinna is gone again.
 Not in a mystical way.
-You see, we had the steamer, as art, decorating our living room wall, for as long as I can remember.
-She was gliding on calm Pacific water, on a light filled day.
+You see, we had the steamer as art, decorating our living room wall for as long as I can remember.
+She was gliding upon calm Pacific water on a light filled day.
 When my father passed, so went the dear Princess.
 Before she left, I took a picture of her picture.
-Her file size was large, probably easily reduced, by anyone else.
-My fix was to dry dock her, to flash drive.
+Her file size was large, probably easily reduced by anyone else.
+My fix was to dry dock her to flash drive.
 Yup, she is gone.
 No, she is not in the file cabinet.
 No, not in a desk drawer.
 No, not with photo albums.
 Not in the safe.
 She is GONE.
 I needed the exact her, to memorialize her, here, forever.
 Gone too, are precious moments, looking for her.

 Oh well, one can view her black and white at the Cumberland Museum and Archives, photo C250-001.
 1 Here, she seems grayed to a light Pacific fog.
-As to her naming; Nootka Sound indents the coast again, between Clayoquot and Quatsino, after Port Renfrew, when on her northerly route.
-Of course, you must already know, that resident, Chief Maquinna and explorer, Captain James Cook, met at Nootka Sound, long ago – a couple of decades before the turn of the 19th Century.
-Her name confirmed her rugged route, so often plied in life, by the great Chief.
+As to her naming; Nootka Sound indents the coast between Clayoquot and Quatsino, after Port Renfrew when on her northerly route.
+Of course, one must already know, that resident Chief Maquinna and explorer Captain James Cook, met at Nootka Sound, long ago – a couple of decades before the turn of the 19th Century.
+Her name confirmed her rugged route, so often plied in life by the great Chief.
 There are many variant spellings of his name, probably better suited to how he actually pronounced himself, but Maquinna is penned to the ship.

 Grandad, James Dickson (1882-1969) may have beaten Matt to the punch.
 “Jim” appeared on Vancouver Island, January 1912.
 2 He was soon to turn 30.
 His last census in Scotland had been taken just nine months earlier.
 It had him still a hewer, or picker of the rock, at the coal face.
 3 The immigrant, somehow, came to Canada in a foreman position.
 4 He was the Chief Inspector of Mines for the Province of British Columbia, by his early forties.
 Most would have made that quick career rise, earlier in life.
 But, here he was, in this new vast land, with mining, a booming industry, and a mountain (pun, I tell you) of information to absorb, rapidly.

-So, now, a James Dickson was aboard the Tees, destined for Quatsino, according to the Daily Colonist of 21 August 1912 6
+So, now, a James Dickson was aboard the Tees, which was destined for Quatsino, according to the Daily Colonist of 21 August 1912 6

 Notice that the “voyage” was worthy of newspaper space!